4 min read

 • Klack: satisfying key sounds

-• Cryptomator: open source client-side file encryption
+• Cryptomator: open-source client-side file encryption

 (Programming) Languages

-• TypeScript: typed superset of JavaScript
+• TypeScript: typed superset of JavaScript that I use for most projects

 System